Healthy English Lavender (Lavandula angustifolia) in direct, also known as English Lavender

 Process

-Take a 10cm cutting from a non-flowering branch, strip the lower leaves, and plant in a very gritty mix.
+A practical check: take a 10 cm (3.9 in) cutting from a non-flowering branch, strip the lower leaves, and plant in a very gritty mix.
 Use no or very little hormone.

 Pitfalls